uwindsorcss/documents/constitution.md

 3. Maintain liaison between the Department of Computer Science and the computer science students regarding academic issues and policies.
 4. Be responsible for planning and executing strategies to develop student skills.
 5. Collaborate with the Head of Events to determine events that would benefit students (e.g., workshops to prepare for interviews, co-op, teach skills, prepare for courses, etc.)
-6. Act as a moderator on the Computer Science Discord.
+6. Act as a moderator on the Computer Science Society's Discord.

 The **Event Coordinator(s)** shall: